lxnt/rendumper/README.rst

 - decide if data races are really wanted. move everything to mqueues if not.
 - clean up itc_message_t
-- offload  dim/rain/snow effects to the renderer, implement in shaders, reimplement original in the ncurses renderer.
+- offload  dim/rain/snow effects to the renderer, implement in shaders, reimplement original in the ncurses renderer. = does not work because relevant graphicst methods are not getting called.
 - compile with the same flags as SDL is: -mmx -3dnow -sse
 - make a knob for max-optimization builds.
 - implement SoundSense soundpack support in the sound module.